...

 OSA

-Has your CPAP Machine failed you?
+Has your CPAP machine failed you?

 How do you know if you have poor sleep, obstructive sleep, or sleep apnea?